-UPDATE: There also is a German version of this article bd the corresponding YouTube video available on my German blog: Einstellbares 30 kV Hochspannungs-Netzeil im Eigenbau
+UPDATE: There also is a German version of this article and the corresponding YouTube video available on my German blog: Einstellbares 30 kV Hochspannungs-Netzeil im Eigenbau

 Overview